 Skip to main content

-Although it’s not the hottest hatch on the market, the Mini Cooper S can still show come corners a thing or two.
-But even before prices went crazy, these pocket rockets weren’t exactly cheap.
-Fortunately, a used Mini Cooper S, such as the 2007-2013 R56 model, is significantly more affordable yet roughly as fast as the 2022 one.
+Although it’s not the hottest hatch on the market, the Mini Cooper S can still show corners a thing or two.
+However, even before prices went crazy, these pocket rockets weren’t exactly cheap.
+Fortunately, a used Mini Cooper S, such as the 2007-2013 R56 model, is significantly more affordable yet roughly as fast as the current model year.
 However, used Minis can sometimes be problem children for the unprepared.
-So, does that mean the R56 Cooper S is best avoided, or can it be reliable enough to live with?
+So, does that mean the Cooper S R56 is best avoided, or can it be reliable enough to live with?

 Engine1.6-liter ‘N14’/’N18’ turbocharged four-cylinder